kieranelby/KingOfTheEtherThrone/README.md

 ### Can you make me a throne too?

-Hmm, perhaps we need a contract for creating thrones (for a small commission, of course) ...
+Hmm, perhaps we need a contract for creating thrones (for a small commission, of course) ... drop me an email if interested.

 ### I think something went wrong.
 Can I have my money back?